cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 ```

 4. A ReplicaSet is a Kubernetes object whose purpose is to maintain a stable set of replicated Pods running at any given time.
-Kubernetes should have craeted 2 replicasets for the pods running the account service, 8 for the cost service and 4 for the provider.
+Kubernetes should have created 2 replicasets for the pods running the account service, 8 for the cost service and 4 for the provider.
 To view the ReplicaSets and the number of replicas that were created after scaling run:
 ```
 kubectl get replicasets
 ```